mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 ### Change default theme.palette.info colors

-The default `theme.palette.info` colors were changed to pass the AA standard contrast ratio in both light and dark modes.
+The default `theme.palette.info` colors were changed to pass the AA accessibility standard contrast ratio in both light and dark modes.

 ```diff
   info = {